karatelabs/karate/karate-core/README.md

 `showProcessLog` | default `false`, will include even executable (webdriver or browser) logs in the Karate report `addOptions` | default `null`, has to be a list / JSON array that will be appended as additional CLI arguments to the `executable`, e.g. `['--no-sandbox', '--windows-size=1920,1080']`
 `beforeStart` | default `null`, an OS command that will be executed before commencing a `Scenario` (and before the `executable` is invoked if applicable) typically used to start video-recording
-`afterStart` | default `null`, an OS command that will be executed after a `Scenario` completes, typically used to stop video-recording and save the video file to an output folder
+`afterStop` | default `null`, an OS command that will be executed after a `Scenario` completes, typically used to stop video-recording and save the video file to an output folder
 `videoFile` | default `null`, the path to the video file that will be added to the end of the test report, if it does not exist, it will be ignored
 `httpConfig` | optional, and typically only used for remote WebDriver usage where the HTTP client [configuration](https://github.com/intuit/karate#configure) needs to be tweaked, e.g. `{ readTimeout: 120000 }`
 `webDriverUrl` | see [`webDriverUrl`](#webdriverurl)